oconnor663/bao/README.md

 possible.
 It's a good starting point for understanding the algorithms involved, before diving into the Rust code.

-There is `no_std` support if you set `default-features = false` in your `Cargo.toml`.
+The `bao` library crate includes `no_std` support if you set `default-features = false` in your `Cargo.toml`.
 Most of the standalone functions that don't obviously depend on `std` are available.
 For example, `bao::encode::encode` is available with a single threaded implementation, but `bao::encode::encode_to_vec` isn't avialable.
-Of the streaming implementations, only `hash::Writer` is available, because the encoding and decoding implementations rely more on the `std::io` traits.
-If there are any callers that want to do streaming encoding or decoding under `no_std`, please let me know, and we can figure out which libcore-compatible IO interfaces it makes sense to use.
+Of the streaming implementations, only `hash::Writer` is available, because the encoding and decoding implementations rely more on the `std::io::{Read, Write, Seek}` interfaces.
+If there are any callers that want to do streaming encoding or decoding under `no_std`, please let me know, and we can figure out which libcore-compatible traits it makes sense to implement.